 Placing it all Together

 The first thing was to add the outer ribbon and twine.
-I went from one wall to the other adding small glue dots as I pulled tight, applied and completed.
-Then I added a little strip of ribbon inside the crate.
+I went from one wall to the other adding small glue dots as I pulled the ribbon tight, applied and completed.
+Then I added a strip of ribbon inside the crate.